 A variety of teaching methods including tutor led, group work and independent study will be used.
 Types of assessments include: examinations, essays, presentations, textual analyses, sermons, short tests.

-This module is designed to allow the student to engage with the Aramaic sections of the Babylonian Talmud with confidence and fluency.
-The student shall be prepared for professional and academic work in Babylonian Talmud, acquiring the necessary practical skills in unpointed reading, vocabulary, and grammatical and structural analysis.
-Students will gain familiarity with legal technical terminology in Western Aramaic as well as the famous Aramaic narratives.
+Students will be prepared for professional and academic work in Babylonian Talmud, acquiring the necessary practical skills in unpointed reading, vocabulary, and grammatical and structural analysis.
 The study of this body of Aramaic literature will allow the student to engage in more advanced work in Babylonian Talmud.

 This module is designed to engage students with the liturgies of the British Progressive movements, the history of their development and their contemporary usage.
 It will enable them to use the prayer books with confidence, possess an understanding of their construction together with a strong academic and spiritual connection to their contents.

 The ‘Historical’ / Early ‘Prophetic’ Biblical Books, because of their different location within Jewish and Christian editions of the Bible, reflect two radically different approaches to their interpretation.
 While they raise important questions about the historicity of the events they describe, they also offer examples of sustained Hebrew narrative writing and character development.
-Covering the rise and fall of the Kingdoms of Israel and Judah, they are also key texts in the formulation of later messianic expectations regarding the relationship of the Jewish people to the land of Israel.
+In this module students will study selected passages from the Early prophets (neviim rishonim) using appropriate contemporary scholarly methodologies and rabbinic and mediaeval Jewish commentaries.

-This module is an intensive approach to rabbinic literature, which offers thorough, intensive training in the area of rabbinic language and literature in order to bring the student from the introductory level through to a level where s/he may engage in independent study and research.
-Students will study a wide range of rabbinic sources, with a focus upon the more demanding genres of Midrash and the Babylonian and Palestinian Talmuds, as well as the later developments in the legal codes, further developing the necessary skills to read, translate, analyse and critique rabbinic sources.
-Students will also be expected to develop clear scholarly arguments in relation to modern scholarship in the field.
-Acquisition of skills related to primary and secondary sources will allow the student to engage in further study at more advanced levels.
+This module is an intensive approach to rabbinic literature, which offers thorough training in the area of rabbinic language and literature in order to bring the student from the introductory level through to a level where s/he may engage in independent study and research.
+Students will study the primary genres of rabbinic literature, including Mishna, Tosefta, Midrash, Babylonian Talmud, an introduction to the Palestinian Talmud and a wider range of secondary literature.
+Students will acquire skills in reading, translation, commentary and analysis of rabbinic sources with the aim of building the foundation for research at more advanced levels.